nyankoclaws/tp/docs/UserGuide.md

 List all contacts and their details.

 ### Checking who is free : `whoisfree`
-View all persons that are available on the specified day and time
+View all persons that are available on the specified day and time.

 Format: `whoisfree DAY:TIME`
 - `DAY` is from Mon-Sun